hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/configuring_sawtooth/cli_configuration.rst

 Specifying command-line options will override the settings in the configuration file.

+Note: By default, the config directory is /etc/sawtooth/.
+See :doc:`path_configuration_file` for more information.

-An example configuration file is in ``/sawtooth-core/cli/cli.toml.example``.
-To create a CLI configuration file, copy the example file to the config directory and name it ``cli.toml``.
+An example configuration file is in the ``sawtooth-core`` repository at ``/sawtooth-core/cli/cli.toml.example``.
+To create a CLI configuration file, download this example file to the config directory and name it ``cli.toml``.

 The example file shows the format of the ``url`` option.
 To use it,